standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 ### CodeSystem

 The `CodeSystem` keyword provides an alias or shorthand for the canonical URI of a code system.
-You *must* define a code system alias before you can use codes from that system in constraints or value sets.
-By convention, the alias should be be UPPER CASE, although the tooling does allow for numbers and hyphens after the first upper case letter.
+You *must* define a code system alias before you can use codes from that code system in constraints or value sets.
+By convention, the alias should be be UPPER CASE, although the tooling allows for numbers and hyphens after the first upper case letter.

 Examples: